MicrosoftDocs/powerapps-docs/powerapps-docs/developer/component-framework/reference/mode.md

 ### allocatedWidth

 Width in pixels allocated to the component.
-This property is supported in both model-driven and canvas apps.

 **Type**: `number`

 ### isControlDisabled

 Whether the component is disabled.
-This property is supported in both model-driven and canvas apps.

 **Type**: `string`

 ### isVisible

 Whether the component is visible on the page.
-This property is supported in both model-driven and canvas apps.

 **Type**: `boolean`

 ### label

 The defined component label.
-This property is supported in both model-driven and canvas apps.

 **Type**: `string`